Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 - You **may use** your laptop computer and its text editor and Python programming tools
 - You **may not** refer to the Python source code that you wrote during the semester
 - You **may not** refer to the technical writing that you completed during the semester
-- You **may not** refer to your notes, the course textbook, or any online resources
+- You **may not** refer to your notes, the course textbook or web site, or any online resources
 - You **may not** discuss any aspect of the examination with anyone except the course instructor

 **IMPORTANT**: All students in this course are obligated to adhere to the